sumanjs/suman-watch-plugins/CONTRIBUTING.md

-# How to create a new suman-watch-plugin
+# How to create a new Suman-Watch plugin

 ## What are suman-watch-plugins for?